|Previous College:||North Dakota '94|

 During the 2013-14 athletic season, Southern had 140 MIAA academic honor roll members, seven named Academic All-MIAA and nine named MIAA Presidential Scholars.
 The department boasted 77 All-MIAA student-athletes, 28 were named All-Region and nine were All-American.
 The school also had five named Academic All-American.

 The women's cross country team advanced to the national meet in 2010 and 2011, while the men finished eighth in 2012 and 19th in 2013 at the Championships.
 In the classroom, the Lions have more than 150 of the 325 student-athletes consistently earn at least a 3.0 GPA.

 Also, in his term as AD, the Lions have won three of the five Sonic Trophy's, an annual competition between Missouri Southern and Pittsburg State that pitts the two programs up against each other to find out the top overall athletic program on the court or field of play.

-The Lions had both academic and athletic success in 2010 under Bruggeman's leadership as the men's and women's cross country programs both won MIAA and NCAA Regional titles, while the women finished third nationally.
-The women's outdoor track and field team again won the MIAA title, while on the strength of those finishes, the Lions placed 38th nationally in the Division II Director's Cup Standings.
+The Lions had both academic and athletic success in 2010 under Bruggeman's leadership as the men's and women's cross country programs both won MIAA and NCAA Regional titles.
+The women's team finished third nationally, while the women's outdoor track and field team again won the MIAA title, and on the strength of those finishes, the Lions placed 38th nationally in the Division II Director's Cup Standings.